kiwi0fruit/pyppdf/README.md

     Parameters
     ----------
     output_file :
-        path to write pdf to
+        Path to write pdf to.
-    site :
+        If None then returns returns base64 encoded str of pdf. site :
-        site address or html document file path
+        Site address or html document file path
-        (site has priority over src)
+        (site has priority over src).
     src :
         html document file source
-        (site has priority over src)
+        (site has priority over src).
     args_dict :
         Options that govern conversion.
         dict with pyppeteer kwargs or Python code str that would